 - Fostered constructive and open working relationships with transport industries, transport service providers, unions, regulators, the media and the general public.
-The MOUs and guiding principles it has agreed with the NSW rail, bus and ferry regulators have proved to be effective bases for information exchange and investigative collaboration. - Promoted the concept and practice of a Just Culture occurrence reporting system and facilitated the reporting of safety concerns by transport employees by providing a secure and responsive investigatory service through the confidential information reporting scheme. - Cooperated with the State Coroner, Crown Solicitor's Office and NSW Police by providing expert witness evidence in preparation for, and at coronial inquests into fatal accidents investigated by OTSI. - Contributed to the proceedings of the Integration Working Group of the Australian Transport Safety Bureau (ATSB) to frame the terms of the Collaboration Agreement under which OTSI will conduct investigations in accordance with the Transport Safety Investigation Act 2003 (Cth) on behalf of the ATSB as the national rail safety investigator. - Participated with Commonwealth officers in the preliminary planning for the establishment of a Collaboration Agreement, similar to the rail safety investigation Agreement, which will expand OTSI's maritime responsibilities for ferry investigations to include Australian commercial shipping. - Maintained its currency and capability as a multi-modal transport accident investigator through the application of contemporary investigative practices, together with participation in field and tabletop exercises, and liaison with other investigative jurisdictions, to improve its incident response procedures, investigation management and report presentation. - Undertaken training in the ATSB's Diploma of Transport Safety Investigations as a mandatory prerequisite to conducting rail safety investigations in accordance with the terms of the National Rail Safety Investigator Collaboration Agreement with effect from January 2013. - Initiated investigations into seven rail and seven bus accidents and incidents in which fatal injuries were sustained by one member of the public. - Completed investigations into seven of those accidents together with nine accident investigations carried forward from 2011, one of which also involved a fatality.
+The MOUs, agreements and guiding principles it has established with the National rail and NSW bus and ferry regulators and the Australian Transport Safety Bureau (ATSB) have proved to be effective bases for information exchange and investigative collaboration. - Promoted the concept and practice of a Just Culture occurrence reporting system and facilitated the reporting of safety concerns by transport employees by providing a secure and responsive investigatory service through the confidential information reporting scheme. - Cooperated with the Australian Transport Safety Bureau (ATSB) in keeping with the terms of the Collaboration Agreement which came into effect on 20 January 2013.
+Under the agreed terms, OTSI conducts railway accident and incident investigations in accordance with the provisions of the Transport Safety Investigation Act 2003 (Cth) on behalf of the ATSB as the national rail safety investigator. - Participated with Commonwealth officers in the preliminary planning for the establishment of a Collaboration Agreement, similar to the rail safety investigation Agreement, which will expand OTSI's maritime responsibilities for ferry investigations to include Australian commercial shipping. - Maintained its currency and capability as a multi-modal transport accident investigator through the application of contemporary investigative practices, together with participation in field and tabletop exercises, and liaison with other investigative jurisdictions, to improve its incident response procedures, investigation management and report presentation. - Undertaken training in the ATSB's Diploma of Transport Safety Investigations as a mandatory prerequisite to conducting rail safety investigations in accordance with the terms of the National Rail Safety Investigator Collaboration Agreement. - Initiated investigations into eight rail, one bus and two ferry accidents and incidents.
+Five of the rail investigations were initiated under the Transport Safety Investigation Act 2003 (Cth) on behalf of the ATSB in accordance with the Collaboration Agreement. - Completed investigations into three of those accidents, together with five accident investigations carried forward from 2013.

-In accordance with the Rail Safety Act 2008 (NSW) and the Passenger Transport Act 1990 (NSW), the reports into twelve of those accidents and incidents have been tabled in Parliament and are publicly available on the OTSI website.
-In addition, the Technical Inspection Findings into four of the incidents which were investigated have also been published on OTSI's website.
+• In accordance with the Passenger Transport Act 1990 (NSW), the reports into seven of those accidents and incidents have been tabled in Parliament and are publicly available on the OTSI website.
+The eighth was completed on behalf of the ATSB and published on their website to which there is a link from OTSI's website.
+In addition, the Technical Inspection Findings into five of the bus incidents which were investigated have also been published on OTSI's website.